Working Papers

 [1] Behavioral Adaptation to Improved Environmental Quality: Evidence from a Sanitation Intervention

 Lisa Cameron, An Huang, Paulo Santos, and Milan Thomas.
 2023.
 Asian Development Bank Blog.
+Under Review

 Following the conclusion of a field experiment aimed at improving sanitation coverage, a significant portion of households stopped boiling water before drinking.
 This is because water boiling in developing countries is associated with hassle and inconvenience.
 When people perceive the community water as cleaner with better village sanitation, their perceived necessity of boiling drinking water is reduced.